chkwon/CVRPLIB.jl/README.md

 # CVRPLIB

 This downloads and reads data files from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/).
+This package is inspired by and built upon [TSPLIB.jl](https://github.com/matago/TSPLIB.jl)

 ## Installation